Instabilities of heavy magnons in an anisotropic magnet

-{\bf Authors contributions}: X.B., M.M. and C.D.B. conceived the project which was led by X.B. and C.D.B.
+X.B., M.M. and C.D.B. conceived the project.
 Z.L.D., X.B., and W.A.P grew the sample at the PARADIM facility.
 X.B., V.O.G, and M.M. performed the neutron-scattering measurements.
 X.B. analyzed the neutron scattering data.
 S.-S.Z., H.Z. and C.D.B. carried out the theoretical calculations.
-X.B., M.M. and C.D.B. wrote the manuscript with input from all authors.\\
+X.B., S.-S.Z., M.M. and C.D.B. wrote the manuscript with input from all authors.\\